andy-tan7/andy-tan7.github.io/readme.md

 ## Prerequisites

 This guide assumes that you have access to a web browser; it will not be using any command line interfaces (e.g., Git).
-Our technology stack will be Visual Studio Code as the text editor, GitHub Pages as the host, and Jekyll as our static site generator.
+For our technology stack, we will be using Visual Studio Code as the text editor, GitHub Pages as the host, and Jekyll as our static site generator.

 * Text Editor: Visual Studio Code
 * Host: GitHub Pages